 .

-THE COLLECT FOR THE FIFTH SUNDAY OF EASTER
+THE COLLECT FOR THE BAPTISM OF CHRIST

 who is alive and reigns with you,